Essential Bali Travel Tips for 2026: Avoid Deportation! 5 Taboos That Will Get You Expelled & 6 Tips to Win Over Locals

 Things you should never do

-Work without a work permit
+Working without a work permit

 Drugs

-Stepping on offerings (Canang Sari)
+Stepping on Offerings (Canang Sari)

 Popular Outdoor Activities in Bali